-- Chapter 3, Basic Execution Environment, for more information about IA-32e modes. - Chapter 2, IA-32 Intel Architecture Software Developer's Manual, Volume 2A for more detailed information about REX prefixes. - IA-32 Intel Architecture Software Developer's Manual, Volumes 2A & 2B for a complete technical listing of all instructions.
+- Chapter 3, "Basic Execution Environment," for more information about IA-32e modes. - Chapter 2, "Instruction Format," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A, for more detailed information about REX prefixes. - Intel® 64 and IA-32 Architectures Software Developer's Manual, Volumes 2A & 2B for a complete listing of all instructions.
 This information documents the behavior of individual instructions in the 64-bit mode context.